 The Earhart Expressway was proposed to run east from Louisiana 49 (Williams Boulevard) near New Orleans International Airport (MSY) to the Pontchartrain Expressway along Earhart Boulevard.
 The Vieux Carre or Riverfront Expressway would have extended east through Downtown New Orleans to an elevated highway passing through the French Quarter along the Mississippi Riverfront.

 Origins of the Vieux Carre Expressway dated back to November 1946 when New York transportation pioneer Robert Moses unveiled his “Arterial Plan for New Orleans”.
-This freeway would begin at Interstate 10, follow Elysian Fields Avenue (Louisiana 3021), then head southwest between the Mississippi River and Jackson Square to the Pontchartrain Expressway (U.S. 90 Business) at Downtown.1
+This freeway would begin at Interstate 10, follow Elysian Fields Avenue (Louisiana Highway 3021), then head southwest between the Mississippi River and Jackson Square to the Pontchartrain Expressway (U.S. 90 Business) at Downtown.1

 Following the cancellation of the Riverfront Expressway proposal, the Earhart Expressway was rescinded westward to the Jefferson Parish line.
 The limited access highway within Jefferson Parish was eventually constructed.
 However it was only partially constructed, as an interchange between the expressway and Causeway Boulevard was omitted and the western extension to Williams Boulevard was never built.
-Louisiana 3139 overlays the Earhart Expressway / Boulevard east from Louisiana 3154 (Dickory Drive) to Monroe Street in New Orleans.
+LA 3139 overlays the Earhart Expressway / Boulevard east from LA 3154 (Dickory Drive) to Monroe Street in New Orleans.

 St. Charles Parish

 Along with Interstate 510, I-310 in St. Charles Parish was included in a plan for a greater outer belt freeway around the New Orleans metropolitan area.
 Numbered Interstate 410, this highway was deferred and subsequently canceled.
-However it reemerged in the “Louisiana Statewide Transportation Plan Update” issued in 2003 under an Interstate 510 project that would expand the Chalmette Bridge (LSTP-029).
-Connecting the I-310 and I-510 freeway spurs was considered by LADOTD as a possible solution to perennially clogged Interstate 10 between the airport and Downtown.
+However it reemerged in the Louisiana Statewide Transportation Plan Update issued in 2003 under an I-510 project that would expand the Chalmette Bridge (LSTP-029).
+Connecting the freeway spurs along I-310 and I-510 was considered by the Louisiana Department of Transportation and Development (LADOTD) as a possible solution to perennially clogged Interstate 10 between the airport and Downtown.